pcotret/c-notes/notes/embedded/buffer-overflow-raspberrypi.md

 # Buffer overflow on ARM architecture
-:blush: **February 2, 2018.
-Note for myself.
-Add some notes about Return-Oriented-Programming and the role of the main Special Purpose REgisters (such as the Link Register).**

 ## Prerequisites
 -	A RaspberryPi and a distro.
 For this tutorial, I had an up-to-date Raspbian Stretch Lite with LXDE.
 -	GCC and GDB.